Consumers Credit Union Review

 Overall, CCU doesn’t have too much to worry about when it comes to fees.
 None of its accounts have monthly maintenance fees or low-balance charges.

-That said, there are still some things to keep in mind, so let’s take a look at the most common fees that come along with a CCU bank account.
+That said, there are still some things to keep in mind, so let’s look at the most common fees that come with a CCU bank account.

-CCU charges $30 per overdraft on each of its account options.
-There’s an option to automatically cover the negative balance with funds from a linked account, but there’s still a $10 fee each time you have to.
+• Overdraft Fees: CCU charges $30 per overdraft on each of its account options.
+There’s also an option to automatically cover the negative balance with funds from a linked account for no charge.

-CCU doesn’t charge any fees of its own, but if you’re using an ATM that does, you might end up paying for it.
+• ATM Fees: Some CCU checking accounts come with out-of-network ATM fee rebates, but not all do.
+CCU doesn’t charge any fees itself, but if you’re using an ATM that does, you might end up paying for it.

-CCU doesn’t support international wires, so you’ll only have the option to send and receive wire transfers domestically.
-The fee for incoming wires is $10, and it’ll cost $25 to send one out.
+• Wire Transfers: CCU doesn’t support international wires, so you’ll only have the option to send and receive wire transfers domestically.
+The fee for incoming wires is $10, and it’ll cost $30 to send one out.

 Getting Started